parshanpakiman/UB-F25-MGO-302/README.md

 2. **Quizzes (20%)**
    There will be seven in-class quizzes.
-   - Each quiz will be administered during **the first 15 minutes of class**.
+   - Each quiz will be administered online during **the first 15 minutes of class**.
 Late arrivals will have reduced time; no extra time will be given.
    - Your top five scores out of the seven quizzes will count toward the 20% quiz portion of your final grade, with each of these five quizzes accounting for 4%.
    - Quizzes will cover only the most recently taught material.